viceculjak/virachem-frontend/SETUP-VERIFICATION.md

-# Virachem Setup Verification Checklist
+# ViraChem Setup Verification Checklist

-This document helps you verify that your Virachem project is configured correctly and ready to run.
+This document helps you verify that your ViraChem project is configured correctly and ready to run.

 ## Environment Variables